iterative/dvc.org/content/docs/start/data-versioning.md

 ---
-description: |
-  Get started with data versioning in DVC.
-Learn how to use a regular Git workflow for large files, datasets, and ML models, without storing large files in Git.
+description: 'Get started with data versioning in DVC.
+Learn how to use a regular Git workflow for large files, datasets, and ML models, without storing large files in Git.'
 ---

 # Data Versioning